How to Create a WordPress Website in China on Bluehost7

 Scroll down towards the bottom of the page to change Cpanel language to English or your preferred language.

 Select the language you want to change from the drop-down menu and click “Change.”

-After the language is changed, which in my case is to English, click the “Go back” button which will take you back to Cpanel so you can proceed with other few remaining steps.
+After the language is changed, click the “Go Back” button, which will take you back to cPanel so you can proceed with other few remaining steps.

 Step 4: Installing WordPress on Bluehost China

-Scroll the page until you see WordPress icon under the “Softaculous Apps Installer” scripts section and click the WordPress icon.
+Head to cPanel.
+Scroll down the page until you see WordPress icon under the “Softaculous Apps Installer” scripts section and click the WordPress icon.

-A new page will pop up, and you will need to configure your WordPress website.
-Important information to remember is your username and password.
+A new page will pop up.
+This is where you configure your WordPress website.
+Remember your username and password!
 You will need them later to login into WordPress content management system.

-The username and password for WordPress CMS are different from the ones we registered for buying the hosting account.
+The username and password for WordPress CMS are different from the ones you used to purchase your hosting account.
 You can decide to use the same username and password or create new ones.